 American-Greek celebrity chef Dianne Kochilas calls the Ikarian diet “naturally flexitarian before the word was ever invented”.
 She should know.

-Kochilas is owner of the Ikaria Cooking for Life cooking school, and author of Ikaria: Lessons on Food, Life, and Longevity from the Greek Island Where People Forget to Die (Rodale).
+Kochilas is owner of the Ikaria Cooking for Life cooking school.
+She is also author of Ikaria: Lessons on Food, Life, and Longevity from the Greek Island Where People Forget to Die (Rodale).
 I highly recommend it.
-It makes tasty reading – a worthwhile addition to your bookshelf, Kindle- or iPad-shelf, or whatever else your reading platform is these days.
+It makes tasty reading.
+Therefore, it is a worthwhile addition to your bookshelf, Kindle- or iPad-shelf, or whatever else your reading platform is these days.

 In a blog on the topic, Kochilas says Ikarians eat local and seasonal.
-Many “still forage for wild foods, from nutritionally dense edible greens, weeds, and herbs to mushrooms that would sell for a prize in any American gourmet market, looking for the likes of fiddlehead ferns, borage, purslane, nettles, thin wild asparagus, thistles, pennyroyal, salsify”.
+Many “still forage for wild foods, from nutritionally dense edible greens, weeds, and herbs to mushrooms,” she says.
+These would “sell for a prize in any American gourmet market, looking for the likes of fiddlehead ferns, borage, purslane, nettles, thin wild asparagus, thistles, pennyroyal, salsify”.

 She also says the US Department of Agriculture has published “many a manual on how to kill the very same plants, considered pests”.